-Experience the Exquisite Craftsmanship of Kite Making in Japan.
+Experience the Exquisite Craftsmanship of Kite Making in Japan

-Witness the meticulous process of creating bamboo bone parts as the second generation of the kite house, Yoshihiro Takeuchi, demonstrates each step with precision.
+Witness the meticulous process of creating bamboo bone parts, as Yoshihiro Takeuchi, the second generation of the kite house, demonstrates each step with precision.
 One by one, he carefully crafts each piece, showcasing true dedication to his art.

+Kite House Magoji, a family-owned kite specialty store in Kitakyushu city in Fukuoka Prefecture, has been around since the Meiji era (1868-1912).
+The first generation, Magoji Takeuchi, crafted kites as playthings while helping out at his parents' general store.
 Today, Magoji's grandson Yoshihiro (born in 1943) and his daughter Azusa carry on the tradition of creating beautiful kites.
 With roots from the Meiji era, this kite house is a living and thriving piece of history.

-With an abundance of bamboo resources in this local area, the kite frames were crafted from this natural material.The Takeuchi family invested in sustainability when creating their kites by utilizing locally made Japanese washi paper, handmade with care and respect for the environment.
+With an abundance of bamboo resources in this local area, the kite frames were crafted from this natural material.
+The Takeuchi family invested in sustainability when creating their kites by utilizing locally made Japanese washi paper, handmade with care and respect for the environment.

 Keeping the family tradition alive, Yoshihiro's daughter, Azusa, skillfully paints intricate designs on every single kite.
 Taking over her mother's role, who unfortunately passed away a decade ago, Azusa's talent shines through her strokes.